MarathonLabs/marathon/docs/versioned_docs/version-0.7.6/cloud.md

 ```
 For additional parameters, refer to the [marathon-cloud-cli README](https://github.com/MarathonLabs/marathon-cloud-cli/#installation).

-## How to from A to Z
+## How to go from A to Z

-If you are looking for a detailed documentation of Marathon Cloud then please read the correspondent article [for iOS](https://medium.marathonlabs.io/run-ios-tests-with-marathon-cloud-692a75213c86) and [for Android](https://medium.marathonlabs.io/run-android-tests-with-marathon-cloud-98de3bfb0ff0).
+If you are looking for detailed documentation of Marathon Cloud then please read the correspondent article [for iOS](https://medium.marathonlabs.io/run-ios-tests-with-marathon-cloud-692a75213c86) and [for Android](https://medium.marathonlabs.io/run-android-tests-with-marathon-cloud-98de3bfb0ff0).